St. Stephen's Episcopal Church

 The Celtic service includes healing prayer for those who desire it.

 All are welcome to receive Communion at St. Stephen's.
-In the pew rack there are instructions about receiving the bread and wine, but please do not worry about "doing it right."
-(You can read these guidelines on our Web site, too.)
+Instructions about receiving the bread and wine are printed in the service bulletin, but please do not worry about "doing it right."
+(You can read these guidelines here, too.)
 The important thing is simply that you know that God welcomes you, and there is no telling how God might reach you in Communion.
 Just be open.

-For more information about the Celtic Service at St. Stephen's, please contact Gene LeCouteur.
+For more information about the Celtic Service at St. Stephen's, including a manual containing sample prayers, music and other materials for those who would like to plan a similar service, please contact Gene LeCouteur.